-2. Significant accounting policies
+2. Material accounting policy information

-The accounting policies set out below have been applied consistently to all periods presented in these financial statements and have been applied consistently by the Group.
+The accounting policies that are material in the preparation of the financial statements are set out below.
+These policies have been applied consistently to all periods presented in these financial statements and have been applied consistently by the Group.